RicoValdezio/AffixGen/README.md

 Changelog
 ------------
-1.1.2 - Fixed a bug with Rex and DoT type damage
+1.1.3 - Fixed a bug that was causing a bunch of issues 1.1.2 - Fixed a bug with Rex and DoT type damage
 1.1.1 - Fixed bug that may cause global invincibility 1.1.0 - Added Configuration